 Under Jill’s leadership since 2012, the City of Mount Vernon has experienced a renaissance in city services, cooperation and civic pride.
-This campaign seeks to educate voters in the city as to the reasons why we, the citizens of Mount Vernon, directly benefit from retaining Jill as Mayor.
+She manages the City like a CEO in business.

 City Services: Over the past 8 years, innovation has become the centerpiece of Mayor Jill Boudreau’s advocacy for the City of Mount Vernon.
 The City was featured on radio station KNKX on January 31, 2019: https://www.knkx.org/post/knkx-connects-mount-vernon-mayor-introduces-her-city-walk-through-downtown

 Waterfront Project: Mayor Jill Boudreau secured $7.4 Million in State Capital Funding to complete Phases 2 & Phase 3 of the Waterfront and Flood Protection Project.
 Mayor Jill personally worked with FEMA to secure flood map revisions issued in June 2019, completing this project!

 College Way Widening: Mayor Jill Boudreau received $2.7 million in grant funding for the City of Mount Vernon for the College Way widening under Interstate 5.
 The project has begun construction to be completed in early 2020.